My Life in Versailles

-My Life in Versailles (La Vie de château) is an animated short film directed by Clémence Madeleine-Perdrillat and Nathaniel H'Limi and released in 2019, it won the jury prize at the Annecy International Animated Film Festival the same year.
-This film is starting point of a serie of five 26-minute-long episodes and a children illustrated book.
+My Life in Versailles (La Vie de château) is a French animated comedy short film directed by Clémence Madeleine-Perdrillat and Nathaniel H'Limi.
+Released in 2019, it won the jury prize at the Annecy International Animated Film Festival the same year.
+This film is the starting point of a series of five 26-minute-long episodes and a children's illustrated book.

 Plot

 As a shy little girl, eight-year-old Violette loses her parents in a bomb attack in Paris.
 From now on, she will live with her uncle Régis, a maintenance agent at the Palace of Versailles.
 Violette hates him: she thinks he stinks.
 So she decides she won't say a word to him.
 The stubborn little girl and the big bear will tame each other and together get through their grief.